fer/fer/notes/courses/INE/eJPT/3of3-penetration-testing-basics.md

 HOST DISCOVERY:

-- `-sL`: List Scan - simply list targets to scan
+- `-sL`: List Scan - simply list targets to scan.
-- `-sn`: Ping Scan - disable port scan
+- `-sn`: Ping Scan - disable port scan.
-- `-Pn`: Treat all hosts as online -- skip host discovery
+- `-Pn`: Treat all hosts as online -- skip host discovery.
-- `-PS/PA/PU/PY[portlist]`: TCP SYN/ACK, UDP or SCTP discovery to given ports
+- `-PS/PA/PU/PY[portlist]`: TCP SYN/ACK, UDP or SCTP discovery to given ports.
-- `-PE/PP/PM`: ICMP echo, timestamp, and netmask request discovery probes
+- `-PE/PP/PM`: ICMP echo, timestamp, and netmask request discovery probes.
-- `-PO[protocol list]`: IP Protocol Ping
+- `-PO[protocol list]`: IP Protocol Ping.

 ### OS Fingerprinting

-- Possible to identify OS because of some tiny differences in the network stack implementation of the various OS
+- Possible to identify OS because of some tiny differences in the network stack implementation of the various OS.
-- Signature of the host behavior
+- Signature of the host behavior.
-- The signature is compared against a database of known OS signatures
+- The signature is compared against a database of known OS signatures.
-- Offline OS fingerprinting can be done with `p0f` but we'll use `nmap`
+- Offline OS fingerprinting can be done with `p0f` but we'll use `nmap`.

 ```bash
 nmap -Pn -O <target(s)>